Your friends, but you also, will love these simple chocolates!

 They are an ideal gift for dinner parties; wines and drinks are also fine but flowers are a pain for hosts, we think, as they force them to stop everything else and search for a vase…

-As soon as the weather cools significantly I prepare my first batch of rustic chocolates.
+As soon as the weather cools significantly, I prepare my first batch of rustic chocolates.
 We keep them in a jar and we eat one or two pieces after lunch, offer to friends who drop by, or give them as gifts.
 When the jar is almost empty, I make more, exactly as I do with my savory crunchy cookies that I keep in a similar jar.

-This time, as I anticipated preparing a few gift boxes, I doubled the recipe, melting 3 pounds of bitter-sweet chocolate, in two separate bowls, otherwise it takes too long for the pieces to melt.
-Costas and I spread the mixture in two pans and left them to harden overnight.
-If we had cut them after two hours the pieces would be even and square; but this time a few pieces crumbled as we cut the hard mass of chocolate with a large bread knife.
+This time, as I knew I would have to prepare a few gift boxes, I doubled the recipe, melting 3 pounds of bitter-sweet chocolate, in two separate bowls, to make the melting process shorter.
+Costas and I spread the mixture in two pans and left them to solidify overnight.
+If we had cut them a bit earlier, say two hours after putting them in the pans, the pieces would be even and square; but this time a few pieces crumbled as we cut the hard mass of chocolate with a large bread knife.